sammiepius/icp_rust_shoeStore/README.md

 # icp_rust_message_board_contract
 A canister project build using the rust programming language.
-It is a shoe storage facility where store owner can:
+It is a shoe storage facility where store owners can:
 1. Add shoe to the store.
 2. get a shoe by the shoe id.
 3. get all the available shoes in the store.